kestra-io/docs/content/blogs/2024-04-02-dbt-kestra.md

 ```

-Having the business logic managed by dbt and the orchestration logic in Kestra makes things way simpler to automate.
-Analytics engineers and data analysts can focus on the actual code that extracts business value from the data while data engineers can manage the orchestration layer and other projects altogether thanks to Kestra.
+Having the business logic managed by dbt and the orchestration logic in Kestra makes things much simpler to automate.
+Thanks to Kestra, analytics engineers and data analysts can focus on the actual code that extracts business value from the data while data engineers can manage the orchestration layer and other projects.

 By using a declarative language syntax, everyone can readily understand data pipelines.
 This simplifies collaboration, promotes knowledge sharing, and ultimately makes everyone more productive and confident in utilizing data within the company.

 ## What’s Next

 Kestra simplifies the orchestration of dbt workflows, making it easier for users to manage and automate their data transformation processes.
-As we continue to witness the adoption and utilization of dbt within Kestra, we  forward to further improve our dbt plugin capabilities.
+As we continue to witness the adoption and utilization of dbt within Kestra, we look forward to further improving our dbt plugin capabilities.

-If you want to learn more about the integrations between Kestra and dbt you can check our [library of dbt blueprints](https://kestra.io/blueprints?page=1&size=24&q=dbt).
+If you want to learn more about the integrations between Kestra and dbt, you can check our [library of dbt blueprints](https://kestra.io/blueprints?page=1&size=24&q=dbt).

-Check out the [plugin](https://kestra.io/plugins/plugin-dbt) documentation to get more informations about the dbt plugin.
+Check out the [plugin](https://kestra.io/plugins/plugin-dbt) documentation for more information about the dbt plugin.

 Join the Slack [community](https://kestra.io/slack) if you have any questions or need assistance.
 Follow us on [Twitter](https://twitter.com/kestra_io) for the latest news.